 The Office of the Prosecuting Attorney is authorized under Chapter 309 of the Ohio Revised Code to “inquire into the commission of crimes within the county.
 The prosecuting attorney shall prosecute, on behalf of the state, all complaints, suits and controversies in which the state is a party…and other suits, matters, and controversies that the prosecuting attorney is required to prosecute within or outside the county in the probate court, court of common pleas, and court of appeals.
-In conjunction with the attorney general, the prosecuting attorney shall prosecute in the supreme court cases airing in the prosecuting attorney’s county…” In short, our office has the responsibility to prosecute all felony, misdemeanor, criminal and traffic offenses that occur in the county where sufficient proof exists to establish and maintain those criminal cases beyond a reasonable doubt.
+In conjunction with the attorney general, the prosecuting attorney shall prosecute in the supreme court cases arising in the prosecuting attorney’s county…” In short, our office has the responsibility to prosecute all felony, misdemeanor, criminal and traffic offenses that occur in the county where sufficient proof exists to establish and maintain those criminal cases beyond a reasonable doubt.
 This includes offenses committed by adults and by juveniles.

-We presently prosecute cases from multiple agencies in Carroll County, including the Carroll County Sheriff’s Department, Village of Carrollton Police Department, Village of Minerva Police Department, Village of Magnolia Police Department, Village of Dellroy Marshal’s Office, Ohio State Highway Patrol, Ohio State Fire Marshal, Ohio Bureau of Criminal Identification & Investigation, Ohio Investigative Unit, Ohio Department of Natural Resources Divisions of Wildlife and Watercraft, and Rangers of the Muskingum Watershed Watershed Conservancy District, among others.
+We presently prosecute cases from multiple agencies in Carroll County, including the Carroll County Sheriff’s Department, Village of Carrollton Police Department, Village of Minerva Police Department, Village of Magnolia Police Department, Ohio State Highway Patrol, Ohio State Fire Marshal, Ohio Bureau of Criminal Identification & Investigation, Ohio Investigative Unit, Ohio Department of Natural Resources Divisions of Wildlife and Watercraft, and Rangers of the Muskingum Watershed Conservancy District, among others.
 Our cases are prosecuted in all local courts – the Court of Common Pleas General Division, the Court of Common Pleas Juvenile Division, and the Carroll County Municipal Court.
 We prosecute cases on appeal in the Seventh District Court of Appeals, the Supreme Court of Ohio, and in the federal courts, if necessary.

 The Office of Prosecuting Attorney also is required under Chapter 309 of the Ohio Revised Code to be the legal adviser to the Board of County Commissioners, Board of Elections, and “all other county officers and boards…The prosecuting attorney shall prosecute and defend all suits and actions that any such officer, board…” Similarly, the prosecuting attorney is also charged with being the legal adviser to all “township officers, boards, commissions” that have not adopted home rule powers.
 In this regard, our office represents in addition to the Board of County Commissioners and the Board of Elections, the Board of Health, the Board of Developmental Disabilities, the Veterans Service Commission, each elected official , and the Solid Waste District to name a few.
 Further, the prosecuting attorney represents the county Treasurer in civil foreclosure actions for delinquent real estate taxes.
 Our office represents all 14 boards of township trustees in Carroll County in a variety of issues unique to local government.